huanfachen/huanfachen.github.io/_posts/2025-02-10-Risk-assessment-template.md

 Updates 2025/02/10

-This post provides a list of potential hazards and effective control measures for filling out risk assessment forms.
+This post provides a list of potential hazards and effective control measures for filling out risk assessment forms at UCL.
 Feel free to copy and adapt them to suit your needs.
 Disclaimer: The information shared here is for general guidance only; it is important to conduct your own thorough assessments and consult with your company as necessary.

 # Hazard 1